 - Hospital Necker: located next to the Montparnasse Tower in the fifteenth district.
 From the tower, take the Maine Avenue and turn left in Vaugirard street.

 Don’t be shy, enter the hospitals and look for the bathroom sign.
 These are public spaces so everyone has the right to enter!

 The last option on this list!
 You can try to find a bar, a restaurant or a café: they all have free bathrooms.
 However, some of them will ask you to buy a drink or a meal in order to use their toilets.
 My advice: ask politely a waiter if you can use their bathroom.
 They’ll let you use them a lot of the times, and if they ask you to buy something you can still decline and continue your search.
 You should ask them in French (and with a big smile), they’ll be more willing to help you if you show that you’re doing!

 The sentences you should know when asking for the bathroom:

-However, this technique is more adapted for solo travelers (especially girls), the waiters won’t let you use their bathrooms if you’re a group or a family, they’re not that accommodative.
+However, this technique is more adapted for solo travelers (especially for girls).
+The waiters won’t let you use their bathrooms if you’re a group or a family, they’re not that accommodative.